 Modern turbines extract power from the wind using the principle of ‘lift’.
-Each blade is similar to an airplane’s wing.
+Each blade is similar to an aeroplane’s wing.
 The shape of the blade is such that as air moves past the blade, it creates high- and low-pressure areas on either side.
 The resulting force moves the blade away from the high-pressure area and into the low-pressure one.
-On an airplane, the wings are fixed horizontally, so this force is always pointing upwards, lifting the plane off the ground.
-In a wind turbine the position of the blades change, creating a rotating force around the central hub.
+On an aeroplane, the wings are fixed horizontally, so this force is always pointing upwards, lifting the plane off the ground.
+In a wind turbine, the position of the blades changes, creating a rotating force around the central hub.

 Conversely, turbines based on the principle of ‘drag’ use a blade or cup arrangement to block the incoming wind and are therefore pushed in the direction of the wind itself.
 The central axis transforms the linear force of the wind into a rotational one.
 This design has several limitations, the most problematic being a blade that must move against the direction of the wind for a portion of each rotation.
 Furthermore, the maximum velocity of the blade is limited to the speed of the wind itself.
 Although it is not beneficial for power generation, it is used in wind speed measurement devices called cup anemometers.